-I’m now 2 weeks back from a weeks worth of Scotland Photography for a Week and to say I was blown away by its breathtaking scenery is an understatement!
+I’m just back from a shooting photos in Scotland for a week and to say I was blown away by its breathtaking scenery is an understatement!

-I reached the Glencoe Ski Centre where I knew there was a beautiful cottage called “Black Rock Cottage” which is probably the most photographed cottage in Scotland, so seen as my camera kit was in the boot I decided to stop and admire the view before me.
+I reached the Glencoe Ski Centre where I knew there was a beautiful cottage called “Black Rock Cottage” which is probably the most photographed cottage in Scotland, so seen as my camera kit was in the boot I decided to stop and admire the view.

 I had Tuesday to myself and I stayed local venturing back along the Glen Ective Road, the A82 and the B863 all within 30 minutes of our Guest House in Ballachulish.
 For the next 2 days of our stay it rained constantly so we went for a few recce of possible locations, I did manage to get a few nice shots when the rain briefly stopped, but they were challenging shots to get but at the same time most rewarding to see the outcome.

 My photograph of Steall Waterfalls is a prime example of shooting in the rain, we parked up got our waterproofs on and made the 2 mile walk to the waterfalls in the rain, the rain was a times downpours and at other times none.

 I would say it was defiantly heavy interrupted showers, so the chance of getting a decent shot was slim but it was worth the walk.

 Setting up I realised this was a gamble the water coming down the falls was like a shower in its self and the rain was coming from the left, this was tricky so I decided to wait for 10 minutes. and the rain passed.